Lisa Frank Incorporated: Company history

-In September, 2005, Lisa Frank filed for divorce from her husband since 1994, James A. Green, then president and CEO of Lisa Frank Inc. They were the company's only stockholders.
+In September 2005, Lisa Frank filed for divorce from her husband since 1994, James A. Green, then president and CEO of Lisa Frank Inc. They were the company's only stockholders.
 That same month, she sued to remove Green from the company, and he resigned the following month.
 Frank won a court settlement that year, stating Green must sell all his shares in the stock to her at a discount, according to a 1995 buy-sell agreement.
 This resulted in Frank resuming her position as CEO of the company.
 During the court trial, they found Lisa Frank Inc. grossed over $1 billion in sales since 1979.

-In subsequent years, the company produced little stationery due to the dominance of electronic communication.
-Lisa Frank Incorporated developed two iPhone apps: One customizes pictures with Lisa Frank clip art, while the other is a coloring app for Lisa Frank coloring pages.
+In subsequent years, the company produced little stationery due to a shift towards digital products.
+Lisa Frank Incorporated developed two iPhone apps: One customizes pictures with Lisa Frank clip art, while the other is a coloring app for Lisa Frank-branded coloring pages.

 In 2012, Urban Outfitters began selling Lisa Frank vintage merchandise, such as 1990s stickers and Trapper Keepers, on the Urban Outfitters website.

-As of 2015, the base of Lisa Frank Inc. headquarters is still Tucson, Arizona, encompassing a 320000 sqft building.
+As of 2015, the base of Lisa Frank Inc. headquarters was still Tucson, Arizona, encompassing a 320000 sqft building.
 The company earned an estimated $2.3 million in annual revenue in 2012.
 Its branded retail stores have since shuttered and its products, which once dominated back-to-school aisles in stores across the United States, are difficult to find today.
 The number of employees at the 320,000 square-foot building near the Tucson International Airport dwindled from a peak of about 500 to just six.

-But a resurgence in popularity occurred in 2021 when Lisa Frank's 21-year-old son Forrest Green took over as Director of Business Development, starting by managing the company's Instagram account during the Pandemic as a student at UCLA, with the marketing strategy of Lisa Frank as a lifestyle.
-Since gaining over 700,000 followers, the company has made strategic partnerships with popular brands such as Morphe, Pillsbury, and Crocs creating throwback products for nostalgic consumers.
+A resurgence in popularity occurred in 2021 when Lisa Frank's 21-year-old son Forrest Green took over as Director of Business Development, starting by managing the company's Instagram account during the COVID-19 pandemic as a student at UCLA, with the marketing strategy of presenting the Lisa Frank brand as a lifestyle.
+Since gaining over 700,000 followers, the company has made strategic partnerships with popular brands such as Morphe, Pillsbury, and Crocs to create products for nostalgic consumers.

-In popular culture
+Collaborations and influence

 LFI's collaboration with Urban Outfitters in 2012 launched renewed interest in the company.
-The teen and young adult clothing retailer sells 1990s Lisa Frank merchandise on its website.
-Frank said LFI saves ten copies of every product they have ever made, and Urban Outfitters sells many reproductions of their vintage products.
+Urban Outfitters sells 1990s Lisa Frank merchandise on its website.
+Frank said that Lisa Frank Incorporated saves ten copies of every product they have ever made, and Urban Outfitters sells many reproductions of their vintage products.
 Urban Outfitters did a video interview with Lisa Frank to promote their collaboration with her brand.
 The interview video featured a brief clip from a 1993 Lisa Frank commercial featuring a ten-year-old Mila Kunis.

-As of 2017, there is a Lisa Frank nail-art trend across the internet.

 Lisa Frank Inc. was featured in Jeremy Scott's fall 2012 runway show in the form of a midriff corset covered in Lisa Frank stickers.
+In November 2020, Lisa Frank partnered with Morphe to launch Morphe x Lisa Frank, an eye shadow palette decorated with Lisa Frank characters.